 Use what you have learned to create an animation like the one below.
-The car should be travelling along the road along a curved path and the wheels should be rotating (so the car will need to be a Movie Clip Symbol with rotating wheels inside that symbol).
+The car should be travelling along the road (using a motion guide) and the wheels should be rotating (so the car will need to be a Movie Clip Symbol with rotating wheels inside that symbol).